IsaacDodd/flowchart/README.md

 	"rblock1_line3" 44 "This is another line, of a block"

 	* A '\\' in a description introduces a newline in LaTeX.
+	* Each of the 2 blocks can take several lines.
+	* Each line is a space-separated triplet of 3 fields: "variable_name" n_number "Descriptive text."

 * Row with No center-block (a center-block appears on the left) flowchart writerow(rownametest2): Flowchart_Blank, ///